1. Home

 Is microchipping painful?

-Microchipping is a quick (only takes a few seconds), safe and simple procedure and causes little discomfort.
-Some puppies and kittens may flinch or yelp as the chip is implanted, but the pain is minimal and short-lived and most animals will forget about it very quickly.
-Microchipping is very important for re-uniting lost pets with their owners.
+Microchipping is a quick (only takes a few seconds), safe, and simple procedure and causes little discomfort.
+Some small animals may find it more uncomfortable (e.g., puppies and kittens may flinch or yelp as the chip is implanted), but the pain is minimal and short lived.
+Microchipping is very important for reuniting lost pets with their owners.
 Should your pet go missing you are far more likely to be reunited if he or she is microchipped.
 The benefits of microchipping in terms of identifying a lost animal and reuniting them with their owner far outweigh any minimal, momentary discomfort.

 When should microchipping be done?

 Only authorised microchip implanters are permitted to microchip pets.
-Vets and animal welfare organisations can microchip pets.
-Some local councils also organise microchipping days.
+Vets and animal welfare organisations can microchip pets, and there may be other options such as microchipping days organised by local councils.

 Also Read